 Count on download impression methodology for DoubleClick Digital Marketing in 2017

-DoubleClick Digital Marketing and DoubleClick for Publishers are shifting the method for calculating impressions from “served” to “count on download.”
+DoubleClick Digital Marketing and DoubleClick for Publishers have shifted the method used for calculating impressions from “served” to “count on download.”
 This count on download method follows changes the Interactive Advertising Bureau (IAB) and Media Rating Council (MRC) made in April 2016 to count impressions after a user’s device indicates that creative download has begun.
-The previous served counting method records an impression when an ad server receives a request for content.
+The previous served counting method recorded an impression when an ad server received a request for content.

 This shift to follow the latest IAB and MRC impression counting guidelines impacts several aspects of the DoubleClick Digital Marketing platform.
-In order to provide adequate transition time, we introduced the count on download methodology in phases.
+In order to allow for adequate transition time, we introduced the count on download methodology in phases.
 For users of DoubleClick Campaign Manager, there were four key dates:

 - February 6, 2017: A new Downloaded Impressions metric was made available in DCM.
-This metric is a preview of the new count on download calculation methodology that will be used in the existing Impressions metric in October 2017.
+This metric is a preview of the count on download calculation methodology that is used in the existing Impressions method as of October 2017.

 - September 11, 2017: Mobile app impressions use an improved approach for counting downloaded impressions.

-- October 2, 2017: Image assets will no longer serve though the DCM standard placement tag because this does not support downloaded impressions.
+- October 2, 2017: Image assets no longer serve through the DCM standard placement tag because this does not support downloaded impressions.
 1x1 impression tracking pixels are not impacted.

-- October 2, 2017: The calculations used for the Impressions metric will be updated to the count on download method.
-At this point, attribution and billing that use impressions will be based on downloaded impressions.
+- October 2, 2017: The calculations used for the Impressions metric have been updated to the count on download method.
+As of this point, attribution and billing that uses impressions are based on downloaded impressions.

 Using this newest methodology from the IAB and MRC: